 How to remove authorisation from an agent

-You may need to remove authorisation from an accountant in the future – typically when you change firms.
+You may need to remove authorisation from an accountant in the future – typically when you switch accountants.

 Change or remove access online